 Discretionary.
 Leave taken at an employee's discretion can be scheduled in advance.
 An employee wishing to take Discretionary personal leave must submit a request to his or her principal or supervisor in advance of the anticipated absence, per campus/department guidelines.
 The effect of the employee's absence on the campus or department operations, as well as the availability of substitutes will be considered by the principal or supervisor.
-Discretionary use of state personal leave is limited to five consecutive days (up to 40 hours) per request.
+Discretionary use of state personal leave is limited to 5 consecutive days per request.